SAML-Toolkits/python3-saml/README.md

 At that point there are 2 possible alternatives:

 * If no RelayState is provided, we could show the user data in this view or however we wanted.
-* If RelayState is provided, a rediretion take place.
+* If RelayState is provided, a redirection takes place.

 Notice that we saved the user data in the session before the redirection to have the user data available at the RelayState view.